dinbrca/devbay.net/site/sdk/guides/getting_started.md

     url: sample_project
     title: Sample Project
 ---
 This guide will take you through the basics of using the eBay SDK for PHP.
 By the end of it you should have enough knowledge to start using the SDK in your projects.
+For the purpose of this guide the [Finding](http://developer.ebay.com/Devzone/finding/Concepts/FindingAPIGuide.html) service is been used and for the most part the process is the same for all services.
 It is assumed that you have already [downloaded and installed the SDK](/sdk/guides/installation.html) and [retrieved your application keys](/sdk/guides/application_keys.html).

 ## Including the SDK

 As Composer was used to install the SDK an autoloader is provided so that you can include the SDK in your project.
-This is achived by adding the following line to your project files.
+To use the autoloader add the following line to your project files.
 Note that you should replace `/path/to/` with the actual path used on your system.

 {% highlight php startinline %}
 require '/path/to/vendor/autoload.php';
 {% endhighlight %}

-## Creating a service object
+## <a name="service-object"></a>Creating a service object

 To use the SDK, you first need to instaniate a **service** object for the eBay API service you are using.
-The object's type will depend on which service is been used.
-This guide will use the [Finding](http://developer.ebay.com/Devzone/finding/Concepts/FindingAPIGuide.html) service as an example and so the object will be an instance of the [\DTS\eBaySDK\Finding\Services\FindingService](https://github.com/davidtsadler/ebay-sdk-finding/blob/master/src/DTS/eBaySDK/Finding/Services/FindingService.php) class.
+For this guide the object will be an instance of the [\DTS\eBaySDK\Finding\Services\FindingService](https://github.com/davidtsadler/ebay-sdk-finding/blob/master/src/DTS/eBaySDK/Finding/Services/FindingService.php) class.

 {% highlight php %}
 <?php